 A job is what runs your build process on CircleCI 2.0.
+It is essentially a series of steps that runs in an execution environment.
 Jobs are defined in your CircleCI 2.0

 At the very minimum, your job needs to have an executor defined, and at least one step.
 Typically your job will first check out your repository using the special checkout step.
 Then, using run steps, you can execute bash commands to perform your building, testing, and deployments.